eflautt/ga-data-science/lessons/lesson-1/readme.md

 Often times we start by identifing the ideal data we would want for a project.
 During the aquistion phase we will learn about the limitations of the types of data that are available.
 We have to decide if the limitaions will inhibit our ability to answer our question of interst or if we will can work with what we have to find a resonable and reliable answer.

-Data for this example: demographic information (profession, company size, location) and previous delivery data (days since last delivery, number of total deliveries)
+Data for this example:
+- demographic information (profession, company size, location)
+- previous delivery data (days since last delivery, number of total deliveries)

 Questions we may ask include:
 - Identifying the “right” data set(s)